 Mother’s Day comes just before my birthday, and now that I’ve started gardening, the timing of these 2 things take on a very special meaning for me.
 May, for Edmontonians, is when spring truly begins, and the last few years, Mother’s Day has meant planting something new in the garden with my daughter.
 Even if your mom isn’t a gardener, there are still eco friendly gift ideas to show her you care.
 Here’s what I really want for Mother’s Day.

-Is it really weird to ask for nutrient-rich dirt as a gift?
+Is it really weird to ask for nutrient-rich soil as a gift?
 I don’t think so!
 I previously bought compost through a fundraiser for a local animal rescue organization, and my veggies grew beautifully.
 Compost fundraisers often occur around Mother’s Day – perfect gift for mom to put directly on the garden beds and then enjoy for the entire growing season!
 I always see signs around town about compost sales, so check your local community boards and I’m sure you’ll find a good source.
-(In case you’re wondering, yes I do have a composter in my backyard, however it takes a REALLY LONG TIME to make compost in Edmonton because of how long our winters are.
+Sometimes I can’t wait until later in May for the fundraisers to come up, so I also order directly from Cleanit Greenit Composting Systems in Edmonton (who supply many fundraisers).
+I’ve also purchased from local garden shops in Edmonton like Apache Seeds and Creekside Home and Garden.
+In case you’re wondering, yes I do have composters in my backyard, however it takes a REALLY LONG TIME to make compost in Edmonton because of how long our winters are.
 My first completed batch took about 3 years.
-Hence needing to buy compost!)
+Hence needing to buy compost!

-2. Flowers – but not necessarily the ones you put in a vase.
+2. Flowers – but not the ones you put in a vase

 I know.
 I love the idea of getting a bouquet of flowers and putting it in a vase too.
 But then I found out this little tidbit: “Flower growers are actually among the heaviest users of agricultural chemicals, including pesticides that are suspected of being among the most toxic.” (from mercola.com).
 Some people say they are allergic to flowers, but may actually be reacting to chemical residues on the cut flowers.
 And if the flowers are from out of the country – there are most likely issues around human rights of the employees of these flower growers (source: onegreenplanet.org).
 Here’s my post about why you shouldn’t buy cut flowers.